Crafting Better Questions to Get a Better Answer

 That’s a really good question.
 Before I explain why I think it’s a good question, let’s look at classic categories of second-rate questions:

-Questions that are advice or judgment masquerading as a question.
+Questions that are advice or judgement masquerading as a question.

 Shouldn’t you unplug the toaster before trying to unjam that bagel with your knife?